junxit/us-congress-bills-117/metadata.md

 - 2021-06-15 — Ms. Waters moved to suspend the rules and pass the bill, as amended.
 - 2021-06-15 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 406 - 21 (Roll no. 161). (text: CR H2789)
 - 2021-06-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 406 - 21 (Roll no. 161).(text: CR H2789)
+- 2021-06-16 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.